ibm-cloud-docs/EventStreams/eventstreams159.md

 ### Testing
 We recommend that you test failing over and back when you have made your applications mirroring aware.
 You can complete the steps outlined in the [Disaster recovery example scenario](/docs/EventStreams?topic=EventStreams-disaster_recovery_scenario) and use the **Monitoring** dashboards to ensure all steps complete as expected.

+## Deleting and Recreating topics with the same name on the source cluster
+When topics are deleted on the source cluster, the corresponding topic on the target cluster is not automatically deleted.
+If you delete a topic on the source cluster and then recreate a topic of the same name, replication of topic may not start immediately.
+Therefore, if you intend to recreate the source topic, we recommend that you delete the corresponding topic on the target cluster before you recreate the topic on the source cluster.
+It is not recommended that topics are deleted and then recreated with the same name.